tmijs/tmi.js/docs/Events.md

 ## Notice

 Received a notice from server.
+The goal of these notices is to allow the users to change their language settings and still be able to know programmatically what message was sent by the server.
+We encourage to use the ``msg-id`` to compare these messages.

 **Parameters:**